hijoput4/SharingWare/readme.md

 [Reddit: RealPiracy](https://www.reddit.com/r/RealPiracy/comments/1alxtpv/landing_page_where_are_you/)

-Please don't go there asking for piracy stuff, this page covers most of your needs.

 Please read the landing page to know what to expect there, which is mostly NOT piracy but politics.